samba/samba.github.io/_posts/2016-10-26-data-model-fluidity-in-analytics.md

 - The developer knows what they need to record; the analytics platform shouldn't limit the business context.
 - There's a flexible, standard data format available basically anywhere: JSON.

-JSON is just the *encoding*, while the semantics of the data model are left to the developer, removed from the analystics platform's own logic.
+JSON is just the *encoding*, while the semantics of the data model are left to the developer, removed from the analytics platform's own logic.

 ### Psuedo-structured